Find our data tables here and download the press release here.

 778.929.0490

-In the online survey of a representative provincial sample, 41% of employed British Columbians claim to have achieved a perfect balance between work and lifestyle, up eight points since a similar Research Co. survey conducted in April 2019.
+In the online survey of a representative provincial sample, almost half of British Columbians (48%) say they fear becoming victims of crime in their community “a great deal” or “a fair amount”, up six points since a similar Research Co. poll conducted in December 2020.

 Methodology:

-Results are based on an online study conducted from April 3 to April 6, 2021, among 650 adults in British Columbia who are employed full time or part time.
+Results are based on an online study conducted from November 1 to November 3, 2021, among 800 adults in British Columbia.
 The data has been statistically weighted according to Canadian census figures for age, gender and region in British Columbia.
-The margin of error—which measures sample variability—is +/- 3.9 percentage points, nineteen times out of twenty.
+The margin of error—which measures sample variability—is plus or minus 3.5 percentage points, 19 times out of 20.

 Find our data tables here and download the press release here.